 “Then after fasting and praying they laid their hands on them and sent them off.”
 Acts 13:3

 Christian Diet: Controlling what you eat is central to good health.
 In the Christian tradition this is called fasting.
 This involves the fruit of self-control, [Gal.
-5:22-23] as turn away from certain foods, mostly meat and cheese, from time to time, and turn towards God.
+5:22-23] as we turn away from certain foods, mostly meat and cheese, from time to time, and turn towards God.

 “I discipline my body and keep it under control”